StevenWojsnis/Multiclass_Regression_Classifier/README.md

 # Multiclass_Regression_Classifier
-Uses softmax regression to perform multiclass classification
+Uses softmax regression to perform multiclass classification.
+Written by Steven Wojsnis

 A multiclass classifier built from scratch.
 Uses multinomial regression (softmax regression) for classification.
 This classifier is